Roman Nights at the Teatro di Marcello or Theatre of Marcellus:

 Today’s visitors to the Teatro di Marcello, can see the different layers of history in this magnificent structure.
 The high arches of the ancient theatre are topped by medieval fortified walls and then there’s the more elegant aspects of the Renaissance palazzo.

-In the summer months, visitors can enjoy classical concerts in this historic venue.
-See what’s on in 2013 and book your concert tickets HERE.
+In the summer months, the Festival Musicale delle Nazioni present the Notti Romane at the historic Theatre of Marcellus.
+See what’s on this summer and book your concert tickets HERE.

 How to get to the Teatro di Marcello